 The World Health Organization recently published a report saying that more than 90% of the world’s children are breathing in toxic air.
 Unfortunately, the world is polluted in more ways than one.
-With the increasing urgency of climate change, it is important to understand the levels of pollution per country.
+With the increasing urgency of climate change and achieving Net Zero, it is important to understand the levels of pollution per country.
 Europe has the largest and wealthiest economy in the world.
 Nevertheless, there is a great diversity of pollution across the continent.

 To give insight into the pollution level in different countries in Europe, GreenMatch conducted a comprehensive study shining light on the 7 factors that affect pollution:

 Click here to read more about the metrics.

 The elements used to present the results are:

 If you would like to use this map on your website, use the embed code below:

 According to GreenMatch’s findings, Turkey is the most polluted, and Sweden is the cleanest European country.